kubernetes/kops/docs/cli/kops_create_cluster.md

       --target string                        Valid targets: direct, terraform, direct.
 Set this flag to terraform if you want kops to generate terraform (default "direct")
   -t, --topology string                      Controls network topology for the cluster. public|private.
 Default is 'public'. (default "public")
-      --vpc string                           Set to use a shared VPC --yes                                  Specify --yes to immediately create the cluster --zones stringSlice                    Zones in which to run the cluster
+      --vpc string                           Set to use a shared VPC -y, --yes                                  Specify --yes to immediately create the cluster --zones stringSlice                    Zones in which to run the cluster
 ```